workroomprds/DessiBigBirthday/README.md

 * if you're late, I can't be sure that you'll be able to get on the bus – I can ask the driver where a pickup might be on the route, and I'll share that.
 * The bus apparently has a [live bus locator](https://pwp.pinpointers.com/?token=1319EE76C54740CCA5F1000020FB00001C7200000038DF706CA0CCB8)...

-Bus dropoff at 12 noon Hyde Park for a picnic.
+Bus dropoff at 12 noon at the bus stop next to the church by the Embassy.
+Then we wander up to the park for a picnic.

 Bad weather: singing downstairs (some shelter upstairs)